Sustainable Products

 Turbine control systems to protect flora, fauna and local residents

-Life cycle assessment and material mix
+Life cycle assessment (LCA)

 MATERIAL MIX

-Regarding the turbine alone (without its foundation), steel is the dominant material making up 87% of the material mix, followed by glass fiber and carbon fiber reinforced composites at 9% and plastics at 1.5%.
-The remaining 2.4% are composed of other materials such as operating fluids, electronics, aluminium or copper.
+Regarding the turbine alone without its foundation, steel is the dominant material making up 87 % of the material mix, followed by glass fiber and carbon fiber reinforced composites at 9 % and plastics at 1.5 %.
+The remaining 2.4 % are composed of other materials such as operating fluids, electronics, aluminium or copper.

 ENERGY AND CARBON PAYBACK TIME